trvrle/spagetti-coders/README.md

 Members: Laura Timm, Trevor Le, Jacky Lam, Maggie Ma, Yihan Wei

+### __Prerequisites:__
+1. Download & install Visual Studio 2019 with all the packages required to run a WPF application
+2. Disable UI Debugging Tools for XAML by going to Debug > Options > Debugging > General > uncheck the 'Enable UI Debugging Tools for XAML' checkbox
+3. Run our application by clicking on the play button

 ### __Introduction:__
 A company wants to design an ordering system for restaurants/bars, allowing users to interact with the menu and order their food from their table directly.
 We created a system that users can use their phone to view items on the menu, select and modify those items, and order items from their table.
 They can add and order items at any point in their visit.
 Once they have completed their meal they can view their receipt and then pay with the restaurant's current payment system.